 If you want to create a fully localized multilingual WordPress site, it’s important to translate images and other media content along with your WordPress site’s text content.

 When you translate images, you ensure that visitors have a truly localized experience, and you can also improve your image SEO in Google and ensure better accessibility for multilingual visitors using screen readers.
+It’s one of the great ways to improve your visibility alongside image size optimization.

 To translate images in WordPress, along with all the rest of your site’s content, the Weglot WordPress translation plugin offers an easy-to-use approach that works right out of the box.